hschneider/neutralino-ext-python/README.md

 ## Run the demo
 The demo opens a Neutralino app.
 Clicking on the blue link sends a Ping to Python, which replies with Pong.

-Before running the demo, update the path to your Python interpreter in the **neutralino.config.json** file:
+Before running the demo, adapt the path to your Python interpreter in the **neutralino.config.json** file:

 Replace this:
 ```json